 The HX90V matches the ZS50's zoom range and adds GPS to embed location data

 Sensor: 1/2.3-inch, 18.2MP | Lens: 24-720mm, f/3.5-6.4 | Monitor: 3.0-inch, 921K dots | Viewfinder: EVF | Continuous shooting: 10fps | Movies: 1080p | User level: Beginner/intermediate

-The HX90V shares the same 30x optical zoom range as the TZ70 but has a few neat tricks of its own.
-These include built-in GPS, so that you'll be able to check the location of your photos, and it also has a pop-up electronic viewfinder – a big bonus in the glare of harsh, bright light, when regular LCD screens can be hard to see.
+The HX90V shares the same 30x optical zoom range as the ZS50 / TZ70, but has a few neat tricks of its own.
+It has a pop-up electronic viewfinder – a big bonus in the glare of harsh, bright light, when regular LCD screens can be hard to see.
 There's even a 180-degree tilting screen, and while you can't shoot raw files, the HX90V does put your pictures on the map – literally – by recording the location using its built-in GPS receiver.